 Important: If you don’t accept or decline this option by the deadline, it will be removed from your record.

 You’ll have mandatory resits or sits because you have not achieved the credit on all of your modules.

 If you fail your resit, we might allow you to progress into your next stage of study with a trailed resit – this means you have to take the resit to get the credits for the module but you can do it later on.

 Repeating the year instead of taking resits or sits

 A repeat year means you do the teaching, learning and assessments again to get the credits you need to progress on your course or earn a degree.
 We won’t use any marks or credits from the original year – you’ll only be considered on what you achieve in your repeat year.

-If you’re not in your first year, you can apply in the summer to repeat a failed stage of study in the next academic year instead of taking resits or sits.
+If you’re not in your first year, and have not been offered a repeat by the summer exam board, you can apply in the summer to repeat a failed stage of study in the next academic year instead of taking resits or sits.
 Contact your School to discuss this option.

 If you’re a postgraduate, and the summer exam board has not offered you a repeat year, you can appeal to ask for this.
 Find out more about making an appeal.